deepgogogo/CAGNet/README.md

 ##  Consistency-Aware Graph Network for Human Interaction Understanding

+### Update (2023.3.16)
+- Add experiments on synthetic dataset which has a greater set of action classes (100 action classes).See `synthetic` directory for details.
+- Construct Temporal Factor Graph Neural Network(TFGN) to leverage the temporal information in the videos.
+See `track` directory for details.

 ### Introduction
 Compared with the progress made on human activity classification, much less success has been achieved on human interaction understanding (HIU).
 Apart from the latter